 Quota.py: Monitoring Project Statistics

-The Quota API script enables developers to fetch detailed statistics about their CustomGPT.ai projects.
-By utilizing this API, users can retrieve essential metrics such as:
+The Quota RAG API script enables developers to fetch project statistics about their CustomGPT.ai projects.
+For broader API setup context, see the CustomGPT.ai RAG API page.
+By utilizing this RAG API, users can retrieve project-level data such as:

 The purpose of this script is to retrieve and display comprehensive project statistics, aiding developers in monitoring and optimizing their CustomGPT.ai chatbot projects directly from the command line.